-5.15.1 Drag and Drop Folder Management
+5.13.1 Drag and Drop Folder Management

 Another way of creating folders is by dragging and dropping.
 You identify which track is to be the folder, which are to be its children, then select and drag and drop the children into the folder.
-When you know what you are doing, this method is probably guicker, but it can be tricky at first.
-This process is illustrated below, using the same project as before.